karthikstar/SC3020_Project1/README.md

 3. Clone or download the project's source code from the project repository on GitHub.

 ### Running the Project
+4. Install SDK - 18 (Oracle Open JDK version 18.0.1)
-4. Open the `Main.java` file located in the `src` folder in your preferred IDE.
+5. Open the `Main.java` file located in the `src` folder in your preferred IDE.
-5. Run the `Main.java` file.
+6. Run the `Main.java` file.

 ### Usage
-6. Experiment results can be viewed in the terminal window's output.
+7. Experiment results can be viewed in the terminal window's output.